 I recently talked to someone who was buying their first home, not a flip, and two weeks in they discovered that they would need to replace the floor under their master bathroom.
 They had maxed out their savings to put a downpayment on the house and were struggling to figure out how they’d afford that major repair.

-The best books on flipping houses will teach you how to evaluate homes so you avoid any surprises, but they also teach you how to create a budget that allows for surprises and make extra money with real estate.
+The books on this list will teach you how to evaluate homes so you avoid any surprises, but they also teach you how to create a budget that allows for surprises and make extra money with real estate.
 And six of them are available to read for free when you sign up for a free Audible trial.

 Honestly, the investment you make in any of these books will put you on the right path to completing your first or fifth flip.